y4m4p/siwa_rails/README.md

 # SIWA Rails
-This is a sample application includes a SIWA backend process using Ruby on Rails.
+This is a sample application which includes a SIWA backend process using Ruby on Rails.

 ## Dependencies
 ||version|